12 Best Things To Do In Gangtok, India

 Website: Ropeway Cable Ride

-7. River rafting on the Teesta River
+5. Embark on a rafting adventure on the Teesta River

 River rafting on the Teesta River is one of the most adventurous things to do in Gangtok.
 Making its way to Gangtok, the waves of the Teesta River encourage adrenaline junkies to challenge the waves.
 While passing through Sikkim’s capital city, this river offers you some of the most enthralling rafting experiences as it travels through gorges and valleys, offering picturesque scenes and making for a memorable experience.